tesch-ch/dsWorkflowProj/README.md

    -  Scrapes BBC, CNN, and, Foxnews via module Newspaper3k
    -  Cronjob runs each hour
    -  Stores articles in the db via pymongo
+   -  Checks if article associated url exists in db, if not article is downloaded and added to db (prevent redundant scraping/downloads/db writes)
    -  15 k articles have been scraped within 14 days, after minimal cleaning 10 k articles remain
 -  NLP (`nlp/`)
    -  Gets articles from the db, processes these and writes them back to the db
+   -  Only processes new articles of course
    -  Named entity recognition
       -  Performed on article title
       -  Off the shelf BERT model